Irish Cottage Artwork-Free Offer

 🙂 And we love the Irish.

-*The debut novel I’m writing, the first book in a three-book series, begins in Ireland circa 1860s.
-This series is based on my quirky relatives—from my great grandfather as he emigrated from County Kerry with his siblings, to my grandfather, born here in the USA.
+*The debut novel I’m writing starts in Ireland circa 1860s.
+The story is based upon my quirky relatives—from my great grandfather as he emigrated from County Kerry with his siblings, to my grandfather, born here in the USA.